valsson-group/python-bootcamp/Summer-2026/Readme.md

 Files and Jupyter notebook for a Python Bootcamp organized by the [Valsson Research Group](https://www.valsson.info) at UNT in the Summer 2026.

 This Bootcamp is over two sessions:
-- Session 1 (June 18): Basics of Python: Data types, functions, control flow, handling strings.
+- Session 1 (June 18): Basics of Python, Data types, functions, control flow, matplotlib, and numpy.
 - Session 2 (June 26): Data Analysis and plotting using Python: Numpy, Matplotlib.

 The Jupyter notebooks for the sessions can be accessed via Google Colab at the following links: